Oaxaca en la historia y en el mito: Porfirio Díaz, the soldier

 Porfirio Díaz played a central role in battles in the Reform War and the Second French Intervention.
-In the Reform War, in the Battle of Oaxaca of 1858, the Conservatives attacked and held Díaz and his soldiers and other leaders in the convents of Santo Domingo, Carmen Alto and Santa Catarina for 19 days before the Oaxacans broke out on January 16 and defeated the conservatives in places such as the present day Zocalo and Llano Park.
-Major battles took place, with victories for Díaz and his troops on May 11 and again on August 5, 1860.
+In the Reform War, in the Battle of Oaxaca of 1858, the Conservatives attacked and held Díaz and his soldiers and other leaders in the convents of Santo Domingo, Carmen Alto and Santa Catarina for 19 days before the Oaxacans broke out on 16 January and defeated the conservatives in places such as the present day Zocalo and Llano Park.
+Later, major battles took place, with victories for Díaz and his troops on 11 May and again on August 5, 1860.

-In the French Intervention the soldiers commanded by Díaz defeated the Imperial army of Maximillian at the Battle of Miahuatlán on October 3, 1866, and the Battle of La Carbonara on October 18, leading to the liberation of Oaxaca City from Imperial troops on October 31.
-Both battles were decisive, and allowed Díaz troops to completely rearm and prepare for the Third Battle of Puebla of April 2, 1867.
-These victories, under Díaz also prepared the republican forces to attack Querétaro, take Maximillian prisoner, execute him and to enter Mexico City without resistance, and restore the Republic, with Juárez as president on July 15, 1867.
+In the French Intervention the soldiers commanded by Díaz defeated the Imperial army of Maximillian at the Battle of Miahuatlán on 3 October 1866, and the Battle of La Carbonara on 18 October, leading to the liberation of Oaxaca City from Imperial troops on 31 October.
+Both battles were decisive, and allowed Díaz troops to completely rearm and prepare for the Third Battle of Puebla of 2 April 1867.
+These victories, under Díaz also prepared the republican forces to attack Querétaro, take Maximillian prisoner, execute him and to enter Mexico City without resistance, and restore the Republic, with Juárez as president on 15 July 1867.